 Green was a major figure in the “second great epoch” of the British blues movement.
 Eric Clapton praised his guitar playing, and B.B.
 King commented, “He has the sweetest tone I ever heard; he was the only one who gave me the cold sweats.”
 His trademark sound included string bending, double stops, slides, vibrato and economy of style.-

-Natural progression or a common occurrence in those days for the preeminent John Mayall breeding ground of guitar super talent in London, Peter Green and Mick Fleetwood left the Bluesbreakers already the next year (1967), starting the core of a new band.
+Natural progression was a common occurrence in those days for the preeminent John Mayall breeding ground of guitar super talent in London, Peter Green and Mick Fleetwood left the Bluesbreakers already the next year (1967), starting the core of a new band.
 Bassist John McVie was not ready yet to leave the security of John Mayall’s reputation.

 Within a month after quitting the Bluesbreakers, they played at the Windsor National Jazz and Blues Festival in August 1967, and were quickly signed to Mike Vernon’s Blue Horizon label.
 John McVie joined that September.